-- (a) The court shall notify the Alabama State Law Enforcement Agency (ALEA) no later than one court day after issuing, renewing, dissolving, or terminating an ex parte or one-year gun violence protective order under this act. - (b) The information required to be submitted to ALEA pursuant to this section shall include identifying information about the respondent and the date the order was issued, renewed, dissolved, or terminated.
+- (a) The court shall notify the Alabama State Law Enforcement Agency (ALEA) no later than one business day after issuing, renewing, dissolving, or terminating an ex parte or one-year gun violence protective order under this act. - (b) The information required to be submitted to ALEA pursuant to this section shall include identifying information about the respondent and the date the order was issued, renewed, dissolved, or terminated.
 In the case of a one-year order, the court shall include the date the order is set to expire.
 The court shall also indicate whether the respondent to the one-year gun violence protective order was present in court to be advised of the contents of the order or if the respondent failed to appear.
-The respondent's presence in court shall constitute proof of service of notice of the terms of the order. - (c) Within one business day of service, a law enforcement officer who serves a gun violence protective order or the clerk of the court shall submit the proof of service and a copy of the protection order to the ALEA for entry into the appropriate database. - (d) The information to be submitted to ALEA under this section shall be submitted in an electronic format, in a manner prescribed by ALEA.
-ALEA shall maintain a searchable database of this information available to law enforcement agencies upon request.
+The respondent's presence in court shall constitute proof of service of notice of the terms of the order. - (c) Within one business day of service, a law enforcement officer who serves a gun violence protective order or the clerk of the court shall submit the proof of service and a copy of the protection order to ALEA for entry into the appropriate database. - (d) The information to be submitted to ALEA under this section shall be submitted in an electronic format, in a manner prescribed by ALEA.
+ALEA shall maintain a searchable

-(e) ALEA shall immediately make information about an ex parte or one-year gun violence protective order issued, renewed, or terminated pursuant to this act available to the National Instant Criminal Background Check System for the purposes of gun purchaser background checks.
+- database of this information, available to law enforcement agencies upon request. - (e) Within 30 days of submission of the information under subsection (d), ALEA shall make information about an exparte or one-year gun violence protective order issued, renewed, or terminated pursuant to this act available to the National Instant Criminal Background Check System for the purposes of firearm purchaser background checks.